dexydog/dexydog/_posts/2016-02-06-Internet-Rules.md

 ---
 **Internet rules**

-1.always have fun
+Always have fun

-2. play games to socialise with friends
+ Play games to socialise with friends

-3.Make sure everyone is involved in a chat and no one is left out
+Make sure everyone is involved in a chat and no one is left out

-4. share ideas with each other
+ Share ideas with each other

-5.Make sure everyone else is having fun, like you
+Make sure everyone else is having fun, like you

-6. help each other with homework
+ Help each other with homework

-7. Share your achievements
+ Share your achievements

-8. Talk about recent sporting events with friends
+ Talk about recent sporting events with friends

-9. Share your gaming achievements
+ Share your gaming achievements

-10.Make your friends feel better when they're feeling down
+Make your friends feel better when they're feeling down

-11. make new friends/girlfriends
+ Make new friends/girlfriends